Texas Campaign for the Environment: Board of Directors

 Ilan Levin, Environmental Attorney, is counsel for the Environmental Integrity Project (EIP), a Washington, DC-based nonprofit dedicated to stronger enforcement of anti-pollution laws, and to the prevention of political interference with those laws.
 Prior to joining EIP, he practiced environmental law with the Austin firm Henry & Levin, where he represented landowners and conservation groups in administrative, legal, and legislative battles.
 Before entering private practice, Ilan worked as a policy analyst and staff attorney for the Texas Sunset Commission.

 Todd Main (Board Chair), Senior Policy Advisor for Illinois Department of Natural Resources, began working for environmental non-profits as a door-to-door canvasser.
 He rose up the ranks to become a Field Manager, Canvass Staff Director and State Director.
 For three years, Todd served as the Executive Director of TCE.
-He founded Public Research Works, TCE's sister research organization.
+He founded Texas Campaign for the Environment Fund, TCE's sister research organization.
 He is currently on assignment in Chicago with his wife Theresa Amato and daughters Isabella and Vittoria.